buttonsrtoys/registrar/README.md

 ![registrar logo](https://github.com/buttonsrtoys/registrar/blob/main/assets/RegistrarLogo.png)

-A Flutter library that manages a registry of services and ChangeNotifiers.
-Similar to GetIt, but binds the lifecycles of its registered objects to widgets.

-Registrar registers and unregisters models using lazy loading.
-When Registrar widgets are added to the widget tree, they register their models.
-When they are removed from the tree, they unregister.
+A Flutter hybrid locator that manages single services (similar to GetIt) AND inherited models (similar to Provider, InheritedWidget).
+Even supports registering models as services.

+Registrar uses lazy loading, so is performant.

 Registrar goals:
-- Provide access to models from anywhere.
+- Locate single services from anywhere.
+- Locate inherited models in the widget tree.
+- Support registering an inherited model as a single service.
 - Work alone or with other state management packages (RxDart, Provider, GetIt, ...).
 - Be scalable and performant, so suitable for both indy and production apps.

-## Registering models
+# Single Services

+Single services are those services where you only need one of them and need to locate them from anywhere in the widget tree.

-To add a model to the registry, give a builder to a "Registrar" widget and add it to the widget tree:
+To add a single service to the registry, give a builder to a "Registrar" widget and add it to the widget tree:

 ```dart
 Registrar<MyModel>(